9th September 2020

 For Majeda Clarke making cloth connects her to a long line of weavers and is the space where storytelling, making and memory meet.
 Textile artist Ekta Kaul creates embroidered maps that explore places, histories and belonging through stitch.
 Specialising in figurative textile collages, Onome Otite’s artworks are influenced by dance, fashion and world cultures.
 Disrupting conventional boundaries, Nadia-Anne Ricketts of Beatwoven fuses sound, pattern, colour and texture in her artworks.

 Ceramic Art Today

 The rise of ceramics in contemporary art is seemingly unstoppable.
-Join three leading ceramic artists in their studios to discover how each is pushing the boundaries of work in clay.
-Featuring Nico Conti, Leah Jensen and Anja Lubach.
+Join two leading ceramic artists in their studios to discover how each is pushing the boundaries of work in clay.
+Featuring Nico Conti and Anja Lubach.